 A human rights city places the individual in the center, so that people are empowered to understand and claim their rights, as well as participate in decisions that affect them.
 Aware of the relevance of such approach, cities from all around the world have already begun taking steps into becoming human rights cities.
 Examples are York, in the United Kingdom, Eugene, in the United States, Jakarta, in Indonesia, Barcelona, in Spain, Rosario, in Argentina, Gwangju, in South Korea, and Lund, in Sweden.

-RWI is committed to advancing the human rights city concept both in Sweden and worldwide.
+RWI is committed to advancing the human rights city project both in Sweden and worldwide.
 We combine research with practice to provide academic expertise to the needs and priorities of practitioners, as well as to inform our research based on lessons learned.
-Such knowledge exchanges have already resulted in a publication on the Swedish and international perspectives on human rights cities and regions.
+Such knowledge exchanges have already resulted in a publication on the Swedish and international perspectives on human rights cities and regions, as well as a platform that lays out criteria for how to develop and perform as a human rights city in Sweden, which we developed together with the Swedish Association of Local Authorities and Regions.

 For more information about the project, please contact: